Course program

 Prerequisites

 ESSENTIAL.
 Knowledge of the basic concepts of general chemistry and organic chemistry.
-In particular, it is necessary to be familiar with: a) the properties of the main functional groups; b) the nucleophilic substitution mechanism and addition reactions; c) the concept of acid, base and pH; d) the properties of buffer solutions.
+In particular, it is necessary to be familiar with: a) the properties of the main functional groups; b) the nucleophilic substitution mechanism and addition reactions, elimination, electrophilic addition and redox reactions; c) the concept of acid, base and pH; d) the properties of buffer solutions.

 Books